Modern kitchen featuring a waterfall Calacatta quartz island with subtle veining and polished finish.

 Your Questions, Our Answers: Navigating the World of Quartz, Granite and Quartzite Countertops

-FAQ – Quartz Countertops, Answered
+FAQ – Quartz Countertops Pros & Cons

 Are quartz countertops better than granite?